amerharb/at-date/README.md

 - Support binary.

 ## Future Work
-- Website to demonstrate the design.
+- Add at-date-web module for a web page that demonstrate the design.

 ## License
 This project is licensed under the [ISC License](LICENSE).